rjmeats/BritishRainfall/M-S-and-L-Railway/Portfolio.md

 ## Private Homes

-John Chapman, a chairman and directory of MS&RL owned homes at each end of the Woodhead Tunnel:
+[John Chapman](https://en.wikipedia.org/wiki/John_Chapman_(Grimsby_MP)), a chairman and directory of MS&LR owned homes at each end of the Woodhead Tunnel:
 * Mottram Hill End House
 * Carlecotes Hall

 Both of these are the location of an MS&LR rain gauge.

+[Edward Montagu-Stuart-Wortley-Mackenzie, 1st Earl of Wharncliffe](https://en.wikipedia.org/wiki/Edward_Montagu-Stuart-Wortley-Mackenzie,_1st_Earl_of_Wharncliffe) was Chairman of MS&LR when it became the Great Central Railway in 1897.
+He owned [Wortley Hall](https://en.wikipedia.org/wiki/Wortley_Hall), near Wortley Station on the Woodhead line.

+Edge End in Sheffield ?

 ## Useful Web Sites